 12. Sneaky Skinny Storage

-What's up with that metal bar on the inside of the door on the Lixhult series?
+What's up with that metal bar on the inside of the Lixhult cabinet door?
 It helps to create a sneaky compartment where you can store a few flat items like paper goods or rulers.

 13. A Pillow-Sleeping Bag